brettmarl/wct-status/hiker_reports.md

+# 12 JULY - OTHER
+Location: 1-75
+Heat wave!
+Very sunny, dry, and hot conditions increasing likelihood of heat illnesses like heat syncope, heat exhaustion, and heat stroke.
+Prolonged sun exposure and heavy exercise also increasing risk of sunburn and dehydration.
+Lots of shady breaks for resting and hydrating are essential.
+MB

 # 11 JULY - TRAIL CONDITION
 Location: KM72
 The old rusty barrel that has marked the high point for decades at KM72 is missing and has been rolled down the hill.